mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 * Use Mendix 9.22 and above.
 * Complete the steps described in [Configuring a Secret Store with AWS Secrets Manager](#configure-using-aws-secrets-manager).

-After completing the prerequisites, follow these steps to switch from password-based authentication to workload identity authentication:
+After completing the prerequisites, follow these steps to switch from password-based authentication to managed identity authentication:

 1. Remove or comment out `database-password` from the `SecretProviderClass` and the associated Key vault Secret.
 2. Enable [Microsoft Entra authentication](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication) and add yourself as an Entra Admin user in the Postgres database.